-Many of our frail Alaskan pioneers in nursing and assisted living homes have no family nearby to advocate for them.
-Our volunteers come from many walks of life, but they all have one thing in common: they are committed to making residents’ lives better.
-They do this by monitoring the conditions in homes, listening to residents, working with the home to resolve problems, and alerting the Ombudsman when they cannot resolve problems or when residents are at risk of harm.
+Our volunteers visit with elders in nursing facilities and assisted living homes.
+While visiting, they monitor the conditions in homes, listen to residents, work with the home to resolve problems, and alert Long Term Care Ombudsman staff when they cannot resolve problems or when residents are at risk of harm.

 Volunteers can work as few as 2-4 hours a month, but we do ask them to make a year’s commitment to the program.